Individual Therapy in Naples, Florida

 Somatic Therapy

-Somatic therapy recognizes that experiences live not only in the mind, but also in the body.
+Somatic therapy recognizes that experiences live not only in the mind but also in the body.

-Somatic therapy can help with:
+It can help with:

 Trauma and chronic stress